 - Get local coverage

 - Respond to reviews in an SEO-friendly format

 - Look at your site with a new client’s eyes

 1. Embrace Google My Business

-To do this, head for Google My Business and set up your business profile (it’s free!).
+To do this, head to Google My Business and set up your business profile.
+(It’s free!)